 What Is Sport Sunscreen?

 Sport sunscreen offers water-resistant protection to ward off the rays of the sun.
-In addition to water-resistance, choose a sport sunscreen that provides you with broad-spectrum protection, the appropriate SPF, and is safe for your skin as well as the earth.
+In addition to water-resistance, choose a sport sunscreen that provides you with broad-spectrum protection, the appropriate SPF, and is safe for your skin.

 Sport sunscreens are typically tested to measure how long they are water resistant before the SPF starts to diminish.
 Most sports sunblocks are water- and sweat-resistant for around 80 minutes.
 So you can go on a nice, long run or take a dip in the pool before having to reapply.
 But you can still get sunburnt when you’re in the water, so wearing sunscreen is equally important whether you’re on the sand or in the ocean.

 What Is The Difference Between Sport Sunscreen And Regular Sunscreen?

 Typically, the primary difference between sport sunscreen and regular sunscreen is simply that the “sport” option offers more water-resistant protection.